Skip to content

 Further information can be found on this blog post by the National Data Guardian.

 Data must be used ethically, for research that delivers clear public benefit.
+This is required as part of the UKSA Data Ethics Principles.

-As part of their application for data access, researchers are required to complete a statement about the public good they expect their research project to deliver.
 Should their access request be approved, this statement will be featured on the public Data Use Register.
 Members of the public can read about how each project will benefit them on the Data Use Register.
+Researchers must also publish their results to enable use, scrutiny, and further research.

 This is a key component of The Five Safes framework, a set of principles which enable data services to provide safe research access to data.
 These principles relate to data, projects, people, settings, and outputs.